Cincinnati reached 87 degrees on Monday, making for a forecast that felt more like summer was still here.

 For perspective, late September highs usually average in the mid 70s.
-That means we are running about 5 to 10 degrees above normal, and this trend will carry through the rest of the week.
+That means we are running about 5 to 10 degrees above normal, and this trend will continue through the rest of the week and weekend.

 Tropical Update:

 Two systems are active in the Atlantic.
 Hurricane Humberto remains a major storm but is forecast to curve back out to sea.
-The only land area at risk is Bermuda, which may feel the outer edges of Humberto on Tuesday.
+The only land area at risk is Bermuda, which may feel the outer edges of Humberto today and tomorrow.

 Clear skies